 4. What steps can be used to protect a patient when a problem occurs during mechanical ventilation?

-(1) Respond to the alarm and (2) Ensure the patient is adequately ventilated, and (3) Ensure the patient is adequately oxygenated.
+1) Respond to the alarm, 2) Ensure the patient is being adequately ventilated, and 3) Ensure the patient is being adequately oxygenated.

 5. What should a respiratory therapist assess during ventilator troubleshooting?

-They should observe the patient for chest rise and fall, access the artificial airway, access the patient’s breathing, perform auscultation, check for a disconnection, and check for a system leak.
+They should observe the patient’s chest rise and fall, access the artificial airway, assess the patient’s breathing, perform auscultation, check for a disconnection, and check for a system leak.

 6. What should the respiratory therapist visually asses during ventilator troubleshooting?